Skip to main content

 Types of Assessment

 Including a range of assessment types which measure outcome attainment in different ways allows more students to succeed.
 Students can better demonstrate their learning using their strengths: some are strong in written work, others prefer multiple choice exams, and others do better at presentations, problem-solving or project-based approaches.
 This is not to say that students should each choose their own assessments types, or only be able to submit written work; your choice of assessment should have some internal consistency as students should be working together to assist each other across the course with developing the skills and knowledge that is necessary to be successful.
-Find examples and resources on a variety of authentic assessments in the Teaching section of this guide.
+Find examples and resources on a variety of assessments in the Building section of this guide.

 Diagnostic Assessments